 The one thing you always have with you is your voice.
 So that should be the number one thing you focus on when training your dog.

 Pet parents always ask me about giving their dog treats.
-In return, I ask them “What would you do if your dog ran out of the house, off-leash, and heading for the street?”
+In return, I ask them “What would you do if your dog ran out of the house, off-leash, and headed for the street?”
 Then I explain that a well-trained dog should respond to a voice command to stop and come back; referred to as recall or come-when-called.

 Only when your dog needs a verbal correction like “NO” do you use a stern voice.
-To simplify; TELL your dog “NO” when he does inappropriate or unacceptable behavior and ASK him to do everything else!
+To simplify; TELL your dog “NO” when he displays inappropriate or unacceptable behavior and ASK him to do everything else!